funkjedi/sassify/readme.txt

 = SCSSPHP =

-This plugin uses the latest version of [scssphp](https://github.com/leafo/scssphp), modified to PHP 5.2.
+This plugin uses the latest version of [scssphp](https://github.com/leafo/scssphp), modified to be PHP 5.2 compatible.

 It implements SCSS 3.2.12.
 It does not implement the SASS syntax, only the SCSS syntax.